-- Pour crepe batter into hot skillets, about a half a cup, and use spatula to spread out batter into a thin pancake.
+- Pour crepe batter into hot skillets, about half a cup, and use spatula to spread out batter into a thin layer.

 - Allow to cook until almost completely cooked through, and then flip.
 This will help it not break.